Zpacks Hexamid Solo Review

 Like most tents, this one becomes more straightforward to set up with practice, but that said, we think it may be the most challenging tent to erect quickly with only one person.
 In particular, holding the single pole at the proper angle (which must be setup inside the inner tent), while simultaneously staking out the vestibule door tensioning stake is a big challenge, as we were unable to reach both at the same time.
 Combine this fact with the need to stake out eight lines with proper tension, but without line locks on the stake wires, and we felt like we could spend all evening moving and adjusting the positions of the stakes to achieve the perfection we wanted.

-While there is a lot of room for customization, and it seems that Zpacks assumes that you will customize to your desires, we think it is a service to the customer to provide a fully tuned and trail ready tent.
+While there is a lot of room for customization, and it seems that Zpacks assumes that you will customize to your desires, we think it is a service to the customer to provide a fully tuned and trail-ready tent.
 The small percentage of people that want to take it all apart and customize everything can do so to their desires.
-The other pyramids tested, such as the Black Diamond Beta Light, were far and away the easiest to set up, but this one is the hardest.
-For that, we gave it the lowest score, 3 points.

-The Hexamid Solo retails for $399, although the bathtub insert will cost you another $95 unless you choose a cheaper option like Tyvek (~$15).
+The Hexamid Solo retails for a relatively low price considering the use of heavy and more expensive materials.
 Considering the level of weather protection it offers, and the fact that it has the highest quality materials, we think this is pretty awesome value, and point out that it is more affordable than similar DCF tarp + modular bug netting or bivy sack combos.
 Solo-hikers seeking a lightweight set-up where bug netting is required will find the highest value in this shelter set-up.